SCOPE OF THIS CHAPTER

 8. Managers Must Ensure that Confidential Information is Identified

-Managers must monitor confidential information held on the 'Restricted from user' section of case records, ensuring that the reason for it being considered confidential is valid; if not, it should be available to be shared with the child.
+Managers must ensure confidential information is clearly identified and held securely, ensuring that the reason for it being considered confidential is valid; if not, it should be available to be shared with the child.

 However, before sharing any such information, the manager must take all reasonable steps to consult the originator and take account of their views and wishes.
 See also Access to Records / Subject Access Requests Procedure.